iamraghu149/hashicorp-certified-terraform-associate/04-Terraform-Resources/04-01-Resource-Syntax-and-Behavior/README.md

 - **Important Note:** Here we have seen example for **Create Resource**

-## Step-05: Understanding Terraform State File
+## Step-05: Understanding Terraform State File:
 - What is Terraform State ?
   - It is the primary core thing for terraform to function
   - In a short way, its the underlying database containing the resources information which are provisioning using Terraform